morgangraphics/ansible-role-nvm/README.md

     nvm_profile: ".bashrc"

 > *The location of the bash profile in which Bash (or Dash depending on distribution) will source the `nvm` command from.
-There are two potential contexts to consider, globally, meaning everyone who logs in will have access to nvm (which may or may not what you really want) e.g `/etc/bash.bashrc`*
+There are two potential contexts/logins/shell to consider, globally, meaning everyone who logs in will have access to nvm (which may or may not what you really want) e.g `/etc/bash.bashrc`*

 > **OR**